You are here

 A person who is eligible for remote area allowance and has family tax benefit children, is eligible for remote area allowance for each eligible child.
 The child does not have to live in the remote area, but must normally be in Australia.

 Remote area allowance will be payable for up to 8 weeks if the child is overseas temporarily.
-Remote area allowance for family tax benefit children will be paid as part of the DVA pension, not by the Department of Human Services.
+Remote area allowance for family tax benefit children will be paid as part of the DVA pension, not by Services Australia.

 - Though remote area allowance is not subject to either the income or assets tests and is not taxable, it does affect any zone tax offset otherwise available to the pensioner from the Australian Taxation Office.